 There are thirteen nominees for election to our Board this year.
-All of the nominees have served as directors since the last annual meeting.
+Except for Kathleen Holmgren, all of the nominees have served as directors since the last annual meeting.
 Each director is elected annually to serve until the next annual meeting or until his or her successor is elected.
 There are no family relationships among our executive officers and directors.